Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

 - Examine your family conditions to prevent bullying.
-One of the most important ways we, as parents, can prevent bullying is by being certain we do not – consciously or unconsciously – perpetuate conditions in our own family that can lead to our teen acting as a bully toward others.
-Here are some specific areas of family life we can examine to ensure we are not creating those conditions.5
+One of the most important ways you can prevent bullying is by being certain you do not – consciously or unconsciously – perpetuate conditions in your own family that can lead to your teen acting as a bully toward others.
+Here are some specific areas of family life you can examine to ensure you are not creating those conditions.5

 - Cultivate sibling kindness.
 Promote and practice sibling kindness by creating chances for siblings to appreciate one another.
 At dinnertime ask, “What did you notice your sister do today that was kind?”
 Also, find chances to guide siblings toward cooperation (versus competition).
 Siblings who are able to work together get regular practice in being collaborative and will translate that practice into their school (and later into their workplace) relationships.